nirtamir2/talks/2025-06-26/src/slides.md

 ```

 <!--
-If a function expects a number and we pass a string, TypeScript catches it immediately.
+If a function expects a number and we pass a string, we get compile time error.
 -->

 ---